hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-18-garmin-inreach.markdown

   - gps
 image: https://c1.staticflickr.com/6/5609/30599065514_3a9dedbf93_k.jpg
 ---
 Garmin has just recently released the inReach Explorer+ and the inReach SE+ after they acquired DeLorme a few months ago.
-Those new devices are going to replace the old inReach models and I am going to discuss shortly their differences and new features.
+Those new devices are going to replace the old inReach models, and I am shortly going to discuss their differences and new features.

-Since we own the DeLorme inReach Explorer device ourselves we were quite excited to see what the new features and differences of the new Garmin inReach models are beside the external design of the device.
+Since we own the DeLorme inReach Explorer device ourselves, we were quite excited to see what the new features and differences of the new Garmin inReach models are beside the external design of the device.

-We bought our inReach Explorer because we travel sometimes to places which are not covered by phone signals and it may take a few days to get out of a remote area to reach for help.
+We bought our inReach Explorer because we sometimes travel to places which are not covered by phone signals and it may take a few days to get out of a remote area to reach for help.

-Even so, you have to pay a monthly subscription fee I think it's just worth the money as safety is always our first priority when we heading into the backcountry.
+Even so, you have to pay a monthly subscription fee I think it is just worth the money as safety is always our priority when we are heading into the backcountry.

 Below you can see Konstantin while hiking in Japan.
-On the back of his backpack you can see the Delorme inReach Explorer (in its yellow case) which has now been replaced with the new Garmin inReach Explorer+.
+On the back of his backpack, you can see the Delorme inReach Explorer (in its yellow case) which is now replaced by the new Garmin inReach Explorer+.

 <amp-img src="https://c1.staticflickr.com/6/5609/30599065514_3a9dedbf93_k.jpg" width="2048" height="1365" layout="responsive" alt="Garmin inReach Explorer+ and SE+ - Differences, new features and preview"></amp-img>
 <br>